OUR MEMBER FOOD BANKS

 By September 2005, Second Harvest became the largest food bank in the world’s history, with the help of America’s Second Harvest and skilled food bank volunteers from all over the country.
 Operating initially from a closed Wal-Mart in Baker, Louisiana, then returning to its facility in New Orleans and opening a second facility in Lafayette in 2006, Second Harvest distributed more than 75 million pounds of food over the next two years.

-Currently, Second Harvest of Greater New Orleans and Acadiana is leading the fight against hunger in south Louisiana by working with other nonprofits and government agencies to meet the extraordinary needs of a region in recovery.
+Currently, Second Harvest is leading the fight against hunger in south Louisiana by working with other nonprofits and government agencies to meet the extraordinary needs of a region in recovery.
 It is evaluating its programs and strengthening those that will achieve a lasting impact on hunger for all the residents of the parishes it serves.
 In 2007, it co-chaired the Food Policy Advisory Committee of the Greater New Orleans City Council, bringing together government, social service and for profit sectors to recommend policy ensuring that all citizens would have access to nutritious food.
 It brought the other four food banks of Louisiana together to form the Louisiana Food Bank Association, which successfully advocated for a $5 million state food purchase program.